Michel Sabbah: Priesthood

-From 1999-2007, Sabbah was the International President of Pax Christi, a Catholic organisation promoting peace.
+From 1999 to 2007, Sabbah was the International President of Pax Christi, a Catholic organisation promoting peace.

 Sabbah resigned as Patriarch on 19 March 2008, after reaching the age of 75, the age of retirement.
-Sabbah is currently the Grand Prior of the chivalric Equestrian Order of the Holy Sepulchre of Jerusalem, one of the knightly orders founded in 1099.
+Sabbah served as the Grand Prior of the chivalric Equestrian Order of the Holy Sepulchre of Jerusalem, one of the knightly orders founded in 1099.
 On 11 December 2009, Sabbah together with other prominent Palestinian Christian leaders launched the Kairos Palestine Document against Israeli occupation.